AJet/DFeedback/ReadMe.markdown

 * optional system info (collected in the background, can be previewed by users)

 __Are there any downsides?__<br />
-We haven't build XXXX as an all-purpose ultra-flexible component.
+We haven't build DFeedback as an all-purpose ultra-flexible component.
 It's designed with DaisyDisk in mind, but you're free to modify it to fit your special needs.

-Love XXX and use it in your own projects?
-Feel free to send http://www.daisydiskapp.com/support.php us a link/screenshot.
+Love DFeedback and use it in your own projects?
+Feel free to [send](http://www.daisydiskapp.com/support.php) us a link/screenshot.